nagyesta/lowkey-vault-example/spring-cloud-azure-starter/README.md

 # Lowkey Vault - Example - Spring Cloud Azure Starter

 This example is using the official Azure Starter for setting up a Key Vault backed property source.
 The application was generated with [Spring Initializr](https://start.spring.io).
-The Lowkey Vault and the MySQL images are started using  Testcontainers.
+The Lowkey Vault and the MySQL images are started using Docker Compose.

 > [!WARNING]
 > The example depends on the `5.6.0+` version of the Spring Cloud Azure Starter implementation.